AKxy4321/Callisto-Astronomy-Club/README.md

 # Callisto-Astronomy-Club
-Astronomy Club Website for RV Unviersity, Bengaluru Designed and made by Aditya Kushal with the help of bootstrap
+* Astronomy Club Website for RV Unviersity, Bengaluru
+* Designed and made by Aditya Kushal with the help of Bootstrap

 # Core Members
 * Sunainha Vijay - President